jyablonski/doqs/src/content/docs/services/rest_api.md

 ### 1. REST API
 - Serves NBA ELT pipeline data via multiple RESTful endpoints.
 - Exposes data related to teams, players, games, betting odds, and user predictions.
+- Endpoints are available to anyone, even without authentication.

 ### 2. Web Application
 - Provides a simple frontend where users can:
-  - Log in via authentication.
+  - Create an Account and log in via username and password.
   - Place simulated (fake) bets on upcoming NBA games based on moneyline odds.
   - View historical performance and track betting accuracy over time, updated after game results are processed.

 ### 3. Admin Dashboard
-- A separate admin UI used to manage project-wide settings and features.
+- An extension of the Web Application frontend to provide a separate admin UI used to manage project-wide settings and features.
-- Restricted to users with the Admin role when running in production.
+- Restricted to users with the Admin role.

 ## Auth / Security